samthomson/ib-proto-testbed/README.md

 - prettier/linting etc
 - watch server to restart it on changes
 - react app
+- integrate spa with ws api, read and send
+- lightning connection
+- send some basic node state to the client

 ### some errors to test against